GameDriver-io/gdio.unity_api.doc/gdio.unity_api.v2/CoApiClient/WaitForEmptyInput.md

 | --- | --- |
 | timeout | The time to wait for the event. |

+## Return Value

+TRUE if the Empty Input event is received within the allotted timeout.

 ## See Also

 * class [CoApiClient](../CoApiClient.md)